devtron-labs/devtron/docs/reference/glossary.md

 ArgoCD Apps are the micro-services deployed using a [GitOps](#gitops) deployment tool named [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

-Devtron supports 'Helm' as well as 'GitOps' approach of deployment.
-Therefore, a user will be asked to choose any one of the deployment approach at the time of creating a deployment pipeline.
-If the user chooses GitOps, Devtron will use Argo CD to deploy that application.
-Once deployed, it will be visible in Applications → ArgoCD Apps (tab).

-If other ArgoCD applications are present in your cluster, they will also appear in the [ArgoCD Apps listing](../user-guide/applications.md#view-external-argocd-app-listing).
+If external ArgoCD applications are present in your cluster, they will appear in the [ArgoCD Apps listing](../user-guide/applications.md#view-external-argocd-app-listing).

 ### Base Deployment Template